mozilla/ecosystem-platform/docs/process/integrating-with-fxa.md

 ### Development

 0. Review the [OAuth 2.0][oauth] documentation.
-0. Register for OAuth client credentials at `https://oauth-stable.dev.lcip.org/console/login`.
+0. Register for staging OAuth credentials by filing a [deployment bug][deployment-bug].
 See [OAuth credentials](#oauth-credentials).
-0. Your development servers should point to: `https://stable.dev.lcip.org`.
+0. Your development servers should point to: `https://oauth.stage.mozaws.net`.
 0. User authentication follows the [OAuth 2.0][oauth] protocol.
 0. [Query parameters](#authorization-query-parameters) are set and validate when redirecting to Firefox Accounts.
 0. If you are [hosting your own login form](#self-hosted-email-first-flow) initialize and propagate the top of funnel metrics.
 0. [User data and account notifications are properly](#user-data-hygiene) handled and compliant with Firefox Account requirements.